druidmaciek/personal-site-2/src/articles/how-to-set-up-personal-website-with-markdown-tailwind-alpinejs.md

 keywords: 11ty, eleventy, website development, web dev, web design, tailwindcss, tailwind, alpine.js, markdown, github, netlify
 ---
 {% raw %}
-# How to set up a personal website with 11ty, Markdown, TailwindCSS, and Alpine.js

 So I rebuild my website for about 100th time.
 I was testing out some new website stacks, and this is the one I particularly enjoy.